-The Academia Sinica Digital Humanities Research Platform offers itself as a digital environment to advance scholarship that involves the analysis of Chinese scripts in making use of computational techiniques.
+The Academia Sinica Digital Analysis System for Humanities offers itself as a digital environment to advance scholarship that involves the analysis of Chinese scripts in making use of computational techiniques.

 Since its inception two years ago, this platform distills the work of the Academia Sinica Center for Digital Cultures (ASCDC) to enhance the quality of scholarship in the humanities.
 It is now open to users around the world.